CaTwoPlus/Sentry-Turret/README.md

 I included a separate license file as well, since the Arduino project is an adaptation, and the original project came with Creative Commons Attribution-ShareAlike 3.0.

-If you are interested in which parts are required to create your own mini Sentry Turret, please check the License.txt file.
+If you are interested in which parts are required to create your own mini Sentry Turret, please check the License.txt file in the Arduino folder.

+Here is a video, showing the final product in action: https://youtu.be/V_J0XNiA1x8